 L200 was conceived from the very beginning as a hybrid space.
 As a space that offers both a physical and digital infrastructure to support a sustainable neighbourhood life, including small businesses, toward more digital sovereignty and self-determination.

 In times when such formulations like the "smart city", "artificial intelligence", "big data" and "blockchain" saturate the media, L200 wishes to offer a more sustainable and organic way to facilitate online interactions in the city.

-This is one of the core activities of one of the L200's founding members, NetHood, and you can learn more about their vision and projects at http://nethood.org/.
+This is one of the core research and action activities of one of the L200's founding members, NetHood, and you can learn more about their vision and projects at https://nethood.org/.

 To participate in this local network you just have to connect to the WiFi WLAN L200.digital and browse the URL http://L200.digital.

 For now, the L200.digital network is built on the MAZI toolkit and hosts three types of online interactions: